Texas firm's safety gear flies off shelves on coronavirus fears

 His Austin, Texas-based company, MIRA Safety, ships protective gear to the general public that its website says is the same equipment used by law enforcement agencies and the military.

 The two-year-old private company falls into the middle of a handful of global gas-mask makers, spokesman Adam Handelsman said.
-3M Co and Honeywell International Inc are among the biggest, but “we’re not in that realm,” he said.
+3M Co (MMM.N) and Honeywell International Inc (HON.N) are among the biggest, but “we’re not in that realm,” he said.

 MIRA Safety is flooded with orders, with backlogs of up to 12 weeks on some products, Zrazhevskiy said.
 The first batch of its new ParticleMax P3 virus filter, which attaches to gas masks, sold out within two hours of its launch in February, he added.